scribal-io/lanyon-jh-test/Ourteam.md

 ## Jason Horowitz

 As a technology leader, I have built winning global teams in leading organizations that  rapidly developed game-changing technology products.
-Early in my career, I was a US Foreign Service officer serving in emerging markets, so I bring (literally) a "diplomatic approach" to companies undergoing digital transformation  Here's my complete [professional profile](https://www.linkedin.com/in/jasonhhorowitz).
+Early in my career, I was a US Foreign Service officer serving in emerging markets, so I bring, literally, a "diplomatic approach" to companies undergoing digital transformation.
+Here's my complete [professional profile](https://www.linkedin.com/in/jasonhhorowitz).